-Amounts owing are available through your Student Account Online Statement.
-Pay your undergraduate registration deposit, residence charges, course/program fees or any other charges reflected on your student account through your bank, credit union or caisse populaire using telephone or online banking.
+Your Student Account Online Statement reflects all charges assessed to your account.
+You can pay your student account through your bank, credit union or caisse populaire using telephone or online banking.

 Are you paying your course/program fees with RESP money?
 Visit the Request a Letter page for detailed information on how to download a Verification of Enrolment and Registration Letter for submission to your RESP provider with the RESP forms you are required.
 This form may also be used for other purposes if confirmation of total credits completed and in progress is required.

 Statements are run around the 18th of each month and capture course/program enrolment activities, residence fees, meal plan and telecommunication charges as well as payments made since the last statement was run.
 Each statement calculates a minimum payment due that month and indicates the due date.
 If there are overdue amounts, an interest charge is also calculated at that time.